replenish yourself (pandemic or not)

 Believe it or not our beautifully complex human bodies and minds are made this way.
 The crazy thing is, we constantly forget how super resilient we really are.
 Heads up, that’s also how we’re made.

-Dan Gilbert, Harvard psychologist and author of Stumbling on Happiness says, our brain naturally is always trying to overcome.
+Dan Gilbert, Harvard psychologist and author of Stumbling on Happiness tells us that our brain naturally is always trying to overcome.
 Humans adapt, to both bad things ~ wait for it ~ but also to good things.
 And both, the good and the bad, don't actually affect us quite as much as we expect them to.

 So remember, we can do hard things.